-Health Assessment/Sports Physical Statement: A current health assessment/sports physical statement, within one (1) year of registration, is required for children sixth (6th) grade and under.
+Health Assessment/Sports Physical Statement: current health assessment/sports physical statement, within one year of registration, is required for children 6th grade and under.
 If a current health assessment/sports physical statement is not available at registration, it is to be completed within 30 days of enrollment.
-Health Assessments/ Sports Physical Statements are good for three (3) years, as long as the child does not have any major health status changes.
+Health assessments are good for three years, as long as the child does not have any major health status changes.
+Sports physicals are good for 12 months.